 - 10 Tips for Steampunk Writers

-- 6 Things I Wish I’d Known When I Started Blogging
+- 27+ Tips I Wish I’d Known About Blogging

 Click-throughs are another interesting metric.
 They tell me how many of the links I post readers actually investigate.
 They want more information, or primary sources for data, or maybe to purchase one of the books I review (I have an Amazon Associates account so each time a reader clicks through from my blog and buys the book, I get something like 3%).

-On my tech-in-ed, blog, I get about 1,000 click-throughs a day–a big number!
+On my tech-in-ed, blog, about 35% of readers click-through–a big number!
 Normal is maybe 10% of readers, which is more like what I get on WordDreams.
 Here are the top sites that you found on WordDreams and wanted to go visit:

 Top 10 click-throughs: